Last Updated on February 25, 2022 by Anne-Marie

 The roasted red pepper adds a touch of heat, which you’ll really like even if you’re not into spicy food.

 Everyone will rave over this marinated asparagus grilled or baked recipe when you serve it at Easter brunch or dinner, trust me!
+Try it with this Easy Smoked Leg of Lamb Recipe.

 You can also serve it as a cold marinated asparagus appetizer at a party with slices of melon, prosciutto, and cheese.
 Yum!